schreiber-lab/reflectorch/README.md

 # _reflectorch_

-## X-ray & neutron reflectometry + prior input (mlreflect 2)
+## X-ray & neutron reflectometry with prior input

-Private repo under development.
+Code for the manuscript https://arxiv.org/abs/2307.05364